ghinkle/portsly/README.md

 ## Features

-- 📊 View all listening TCP ports at a glance
+- View all listening TCP ports and their processes at a glance
-- 🔍 See which process is using each port
-- 📁 View working directories of processes
+- View PIDs, commands and working directories
-- 🚀 Quick "Open in Browser" for web services
+- Quick "Open in Browser" for web services
-- ⚡ Kill processes with one click (with confirmation)
+- Kill processes with one click (with confirmation)
-- 🐳 Docker container name detection
+- Smart name detection for NodeJS apps, Docker, Python and other dev tools
-- 🎯 Smart process name enhancement (shows project names from package.json, pyproject.toml, etc.)
+- Filters for dev processes and system process
-- 🚫 Filters out system processes by default (toggleable)
+- Toggleable filters out system processes by default

+## Usage

+1. Click the Portsly icon in your menu bar
+2. View all processes listening on TCP ports
+3. Click on any port to see options:
+- **Open in Browser**: Opens `http://localhost:PORT` in your default browser
+- **Kill Process**: Sends SIGTERM to the process
+- **Force Quit**: Sends SIGKILL to the process

 ## Installation